iptv-org/iptv/CONTRIBUTING.md

 ## Scripts

+These scripts are created to automate routine processes in the repository and make it a bit easier to maintain.

 For scripts to work, you must have [Node.js](https://nodejs.org/en) installed on your computer.

 To run scripts use the `npm run <script-name>` command.